johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 ![Enter group name for groups to add.](media/microsoft-edge-web-content-filtering/edge-wcf13-security-add-group-name.png)

-### Verify that the WCF policy got applied
+### Verify that the WCF policy was applied correctly

-You can check whether the policy got applied on the respective user's Edge browser by opening Microsoft Edge **Settings**.
-Under **Privacy, search, and services** and see that **Web content filtering** is enabled as shown in the next screenshot.
+You can check whether the policy was applied to a user's Edge browser by navigating to edge://settings/privacy.
+Under **Privacy, search, and services** you should see that **Web content filtering** is enabled.

 ![Check Web content filtering in Edge Settings.](media/microsoft-edge-web-content-filtering/edge-wcf14-edge-settings-verify-wcf.png)